marlowe-lang/.github/Marlowe -Status-Report-Oct-2024.md

 * Configurable Runtime Fee Mechanism

   To incentivize infrastructure providers and SPOs to adopt and integrate Marlowe into their services, it is proposed to introduce a configurable fee mechanism within the Marlowe Runtime.
 This backend enhancement will support the safe execution of Marlowe contracts via web applications, bolstered by a new Tx validation layer in the TypeScript client library.
 This layer will ensure secure interactions, even with untrusted backends, facilitating a wider distribution and adoption of Marlowe technology.

-* Marlowe Oracle Protocol

-  It is proposed to formalise and expand the 'Marlowe Oracle Protocol' with a formal CIP specification, building on our MVP oracle scanner.
-The protocol employs a unique on-chain request-response mechanism, offering distinct advantages over traditional feed-based systems by enabling extensive data set coverage.
-This work can be closely coordinated with existing oracle providers on the Cardano network to ensure seamless integration and to provide interoperability with other languages such as Aiken or PlutusTx, thus allowing scripts to efficiently manage oracle data.

 * Seamless DApp Integration of Deep Contracts (Merkleized Contracts)